 Anything else to know?

-Well, that’s about it.
+That’s about it.
 But do bear in mind that the speed of your connection is a factor.
 The faster it is, the clearer and smoother your calls will be.
 That’s why lots of people turn to their broadband provider for a VoIP solution.
-We’re here to help guide you through and make sure you’ve got the right set-up.